High potential iron–sulfur protein

-C: conserved cysteine involved in the binding of the iron-sulfur cluster.
+C: conserved cysteine residue involved in the binding of the 4Fe-4S core.

 [Fe4S4] clusters

 The [Fe4S4] clusters are abundant cofactors of metalloproteins.
 They participate in electron-transfer sequences.
 The core structure for the [Fe4S4] cluster is a cube with alternating Fe and S vertices.
 These clusters exist in two oxidation states with a small structural change.
 Two families of [Fe4S4] clusters are known: the ferredoxin (Fd) family and the high-potential iron–suflur protein (HiPIP) family.
 Both HiPIP and Fd share the same resting state: [Fe4S4]2+, which have the same geometric and spectroscopic features.
 Differences arise when it comes to their active state: HiPIP forms by oxidation to [Fe4S4]3+, and Fd is formed by reduction to [Fe4S4]+.